ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/nginx-proxy-manager-flavour/README.md

 ```

 ## Inputs
-> ⛔ If deploying to an instance on the ECMWF site, using a high port numbers such as the in the examples, will prevent you from accessing the Nginx Proxy Manager UI from the pubic internet, even when a valid security group is attached to the instance.
+> ⛔ If deploying to an instance on the ECMWF site, using a high port numbers such as in the example above will prevent you from accessing the Nginx Proxy Manager UI from the pubic internet, even when a valid security group is attached to the instance.
 This is due to the outer perimeter firewall of the ECMWF site.
 For details see [EWC Security guidelines - Restrictive firewall (allow-listing)](https://confluence.ecmwf.int/display/EWCLOUDKB/EWC+Security+guidelines#EWCSecurityguidelines-Restrictivefirewall(allow-listing)).

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|